parramattasda/parramattasda.github.io/index.markdown

 title: Home
 date: 2016-06-25 20:25:00 +10:00
 position: 0
-background_image: "/uploads/home-bg-edit.jpg"
+background_image: "/uploads/home-bg-1.jpg"
 layout: home
 ---

-# Know God.
+# Know

+# God

-We are a church passionate about living and sharing God's Message of Hope and Love.
+We are a church passionate about living and sharing God's message of hope and love.